Use our online directory to find a mesothelioma specialist near you.

 - Research the doctor’s credentials like their schooling and board certifications, as well as any affiliations with medical schools

-- Learn about the treatment center itself, like its location, if they have a specific mesothelioma program, and other staff members you may work with
+- Learn about the cancer center itself, like its location, if they have a specific mesothelioma program, clinical research they’re working on and other staff members you may work with

-- Consider if the doctor and clinic are in-network on your insurance plan
+- Consider if the mesothelioma doctor and clinic are in-network on your health care insurance plan

 - Set up an introductory visit to meet the larger staff and your potential doctor